Diversity, Inclusion & Equity Resources

 WomenArts (womenarts.org/index.htm) is a worldwide community of artists and allies that works for empowerment, opportunity, and visibility for women artists.
 It is an online resource.

-The Asian American Performers Action Coalition (www.aapacnyc.org/) has reported on casting in New York City for the past two seasons.
+The Asian American Performers Action Coalition (www.aapacnyc.org/) reported on casting in New York City for several seasons.
 Their results are worth looking at closely, as is their methodology.